zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Packing peanuts,” then, are small pieces of plasti c – what we would call “Styrofoam” – in the shape of peanuts that are used  to protect things that are being mailed and sent in a box.
 Suzanne says, “Fine , I’ll pack it the way you want

 it.
 What about these smaller products?
 You want the m packed in a box?”
 Suzanne speaks somewhat informally here.
-Notice she  doesn’t say, “Do you want them packed in a box,” but simply, “You want t hem packed in a box?”
+Notice she  doesn’t say, “Do you want them packed in a box,” but simply, “You want them packed in a box?”
 You know she’s asking a question, and the “do” (technic ally the auxiliary or helping verb) is implied.

 George says, “No, the smaller products should be sh ipped in padded mailers like these.”
 “To ship” (ship) something means to send it , either in the government mail service or using some private delivery service  such as DHL or FedEx or UPS here in the United States.
 George is telling Su zanne to ship or send small products in “padded mailers.”
 The word “pad” (pad) refers to something that is used to protect something else.
 “Padding” is protec tion that you put around something.
 Bubble wrap is a kind of padding.

 A “padded mailer” (mailer) is an envelope that has padding in it.
 When you buy the envelope, there is already a kind of bubble wra p or padding that is part of the envelope and is used to protect what’s inside the e nvelope or the mailer.
 Suzanne says, “Should I wrap the product in bubble wrap first?”
 George says, “No, these padded mailers should protect them,” mea ning the products, “from impact” (impact).
 “Impact” is the moment when two t hings hit each other, often causing damage.

 So, what George is saying here is that the padded m ailers will protect the products inside even if the mailers hit something e lse.
 Suzanne says, “Good.
 Let’s put on,” or let’s attach, “a label and be don e with it.”
-A “label” (label) is usually a piece of paper that is put on something s uch as a box to tell you either what is inside the box or to whom you are sending t he box.
+A “label” (label) is usually a piece of paper that is put on something s uch as a box to tell you either what is inside the box or to whom you are sending the box.
 You can’t ship a box through the mail without telling the postal service  where it’s going.
 That information about whom you are sending it to goes o n the label.

 The expression “be done (done) with it” means simpl y that we are finished with something and no longer have to worry about it.
 If someone says, “Let’s be done with it,” he means let’s finish this and no longer worry about it.
 George, however, says, “Hold on,” meaning “wait.”
 “These boxes and m ailers need to be taped up so they don’t open during shipping.”
-“To tape up” i s a phrasal verb which means basically to put tape on something.
+“To tape up” is a phrasal verb which means basically to put tape on something.
 There isn’t a d ifference in meaning, or much of a difference, between “to tape a box” and “to ta pe up a box.”
 The “up” provides a little bit of emphasis.

 George says, “Make sure all openings are sealed.”
 A n “opening” (opening) is the same as a gap, when two things are not closed compl etely.
 Suzanne says, “Okay, now are we done?”
 George says, “Sure, with t his batch – just 64 more to